How to Protect Yourself from Identity Theft?

-The best thing to do is establish fraud alerts to check if there are really suspicious activities taking place in you accounts.
+The best thing to do is to establish fraud alerts to check if there are really suspicious activities taking place in your accounts.

 Another thing you can do to take control of your financial security is to ask your bank to freeze your credit.
 By freezing your credit, you can prevent the identity thief from doing any more damage across you credit card or other personal assets.